slz2003/slz2003.github.io/_pages/about.md

 - [MathJax] Machine Learning

-This website is still under construction—thank you for your patience!
+<p style="color:red; font-weight:bold;">This website is still under construction—thank you for your patience!